 The alliance was formed in 2008 by national charities and organisations in Europe.

-The Alliance now has representatives from Belgium, Czech Republic, Denmark, Finland, France, Germany, Holland, Iceland, Ireland, Italy, Norway, Spain, Sweden, Switzerland and the UK.
+The Alliance now has representatives from Belgium, Croatia, Denmark, Finland, France, Germany, Iceland, Ireland, Italy, Netherlands, Norway, Serbia, Slovenia, Spain, Sweden, Switzerland and the UK.

 ME/CFS is a debilitating neurological illness classified as such by the World Health Organisation under ICD-10 G93.3.